Former German nobility in the Nazi Party: Kingdom of Württemberg

 King William II abdicated on 30 November 1918.
-Princess Pauline was the elder daughter of William II of Württemberg.
-Princess Pauline was a first cousin of: Queen Wilhelmina of the Netherlands, and Princess Alice, Countess of Athlone, and senior Nazi Party members Charles Edward, Duke of Saxe-Coburg and Gotha and Josias, Hereditary Prince of Waldeck and Pyrmont.
-Princess Pauline was indicted by a United States Military Government court for "having concealed two prominent Nazis since October 1945."
-The princess admitted "having deliberately provided a haven" for Gertrud Scholtz-Klink and her husband, former Maj.
-General August Heissmayer of the SS.
-The Princess had acknowledged knowing that "Scholtz-Klink was known as the chief of all Nazi women's organizations," but she denied awareness of Heissmayer's SS position.
-Scholtz-Klink told the authorities that she did not know whether "Adolf Hitler was alive or dead," but "as long as he lives in the hearts of his followers, he cannot die."
+Princess Pauline was the elder daughter of William II and was a first cousin of: Queen Wilhelmina of the Netherlands, and Princess Alice, Countess of Athlone, and senior Nazi Party members Charles Edward, Duke of Saxe-Coburg and Gotha and Josias, Hereditary Prince of Waldeck and Pyrmont.
+Princess Pauline was later indicted by a United States Military Government court for "having concealed two prominent Nazis since October 1945."
+The princess admitted "having deliberately provided a haven" for Gertrud Scholtz-Klink and her husband, former Major General August Heissmayer of the SS.
+The Princess had acknowledged knowing that "Scholtz-Klink was known as the chief of all Nazi women's organizations", but she denied awareness of Heissmayer's SS position.
+Scholtz-Klink told the authorities that she did not know whether "Adolf Hitler was alive or dead", but "as long as he lives in the hearts of his followers, he cannot die."